 The following table displays estimates for the total acreage that will be utilized by residential, commercial, industrial, institutional, and resource land uses for five-year increments through 2040.
-These future land use demand estimates are largely dependent on population and housing projections and should only be utilized for planning purposes in combination with other indicators of land use demand.
+These future land use demand estimates are largely dependent on population and housing projections (Tables 8-2 and 8-3) and should only be utilized for planning purposes in combination with other indicators of land use demand.

 The linear housing unit projection is utilized as the basis for the residential land use demand projections.
-Refer to Appendix 8A for more details on housing projections.
-The residential land use demand projection then assumes that the existing housing unit density will remain constant.
+The residential land use demand projection (Table 8-4) then assumes that the existing housing unit density will remain constant.
 The existing residential density is 0.281 acres of land per housing unit based on 948.5 acres of residential land use and 3,376 housing units.
 Said another way, there are 3.56 housing units per acre of residential land.

-Projected demand for commercial, industrial, and institutional land use assumes that the ratio of the city's 2020 population to current land area in each use will remain the same in the future.
+Projected demand for commercial, industrial, and institutional land use (Table 8-4) assumes that the ratio of the city's 2020 population to current land area in each use will remain the same in the future.
 In other words, each person will require the same amount of land for each particular land use as he or she does today.
 These land use demand projections rely on the linear population projection.
-Refer to the Population and Housing element for more details on population projections.
 It should be noted that the industrial land use demand projection includes the mining and quarry existing land use.

 Projected resource land use acreages are calculated based on the assumption that the amount will decrease over time.

 Agriculture, woodlots, and other open land are the existing land uses that can be converted to other uses to accommodate new development.
 The amount of resource lands consumed in each five year increment is based on the average amount of land use demand for each of the developed uses over the 20 year period.
 In other words, a total of 8.75 acres per year is projected to be consumed by residential, commercial, industrial, and institutional development in the City of New London, so resource lands are reduced by 8.75 acres per year (vs. slightly over 11 acres per year when this was last calculated in 2007).